-Also see the general IRC document for more suggestions of who you might ask.
+See also the list of IRC channels, and the general mentors list for more suggestions of who you might ask.

 IRC communication guidelines and etiquette